karthiksing05/personal-website/content/about.md

     <p>
       I'm actively involved in <a href="/projects">lab efforts</a> that pursue a variety of research
       <a href="/interests">thrusts</a>, but my immediate goals can all be linked towards developing new
-      forms of embeddings distributions and latent spaces that are both significantly more interpretable under condensed computation.
+      forms of cognition by using language as a method of learning and iterating on knowledge representation, translations across data, and the magic behind latent spaces.
     </p>
   </div>